Waikato DHB retires data centre in first steps of digital transformation journey

 District health board Nelson Marlborough Health (NMH) has signed a multi-year contract to move its core computing systems onto Revera’s Homeland IaaS Cloud platform.

-This move will see the health provider's systems, including hundreds of applications and databases, shifted to a data centre in Christchurch.
+This move will see the health provider's systems, including hundreds of applications and databases, shifted to a data center in Christchurch.

 Patrick Ng, NMH’s general manager, support services, says the move spurred by the mandate set by the Department of Internal Affairs that requires DHBs to adopt IaaS to address ageing storage infrastructure and end of warranty issues.